Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 - Reach out appropriately.
-As you develop your list of potential contacts, reach out to each person through a brief introductory letter, email or phone call explaining your background, career goals, interests and what you hope to gain from the meeting.
+As you develop your list of potential contacts, reach out to each person through a brief introductory, email or phone call explaining your background, career goals, interests and what you hope to gain from the meeting.

-- Define your expectations and goals for the meeting.
-Because you are the one responsible for setting the meeting agenda, it's important to determine what you wish to get out of it and craft relevant questions beforehand.
-This preparation will help you elicit the best information to help inform your career direction and job search.
+- Define your expectations and goals.
+Remember, you are the one responsible for setting the meeting agenda, it's important to determine what you want to get out of it and craft relevant questions beforehand.
+This preparation will help you elicit the best information to inform your career direction and job search.

 - Show an interest in what the person you're interviewing has to say.
-If someone realizes you are invested in the conversation, they are likely to offer more in-depth advice (and, you know, it's just good manners).
+If someone realizes you are invested in the conversation, they're likely to offer more in-depth advice (and, you know, it's just good manners).

 - Make eye contact and remember to smile.